 A Case Study of Changing Land Ownership in Northern Wisconsin

 Faculty: Davis Taylor (College of the Atlantic), Brandon Hofstedt (Northland College), and Jonathan Martin (Northland College)

-This grant funds the creation of an interdisciplinary working team to craft proposals for funding to address the issue of changing forest ownership, along with the collection of case studies of the effects of deindustrialization of northern forests on rural economies.
-Monies for Professor Taylor to visit Northland College in fall 2015, as well as a small stipend for research support for the faculty team, will culminate in shared course modules dealing with forest ecology, forest economics, and regional community sustainability.
+This grant funded the creation of an interdisciplinary working team to craft proposals for funding to address the issue of changing forest ownership, along with the collection of case studies of the effects of deindustrialization of northern forests on rural economies.
+Funding enabled Professor Taylor to visit Northland College in fall 2015, and provided a small stipend for research support for the faculty team, culminating in shared course modules dealing with forest ecology, forest economics, and regional community sustainability.

 Attending a professional conference?
-Connect with a colleague from an EcoLeague school for lunch or dinner, and EcoLeague will pick up the tab.
+Connect with a colleague from an EcoLeague college for lunch or dinner, and EcoLeague will pick up the tab.

-To promote relationship building and collaborations among EcoLeague schools, the EcoLeague consortium will reimburse faculty and staff who connect for a meal while they are attending a conference or workshop.
+To promote relationship building and collaborations among EcoLeague colleges, the EcoLeague consortium will reimburse faculty and staff who connect for a meal while they are attending a conference or workshop.

-To make a conference connection, send a message to [email protected] identifying your position, the conference you will be attending, and when you will be in attendance at the conference.
+To make a conference connection, send a message to email@example.com identifying yourself, your EcoLeague institution and position, the conference you will be attending, and when you will be in attendance at the conference.

-The EcoLeague coordinator will track conference attendees and notify you if colleagues from other EcoLeague schools will be attending the same conference.
+The EcoLeague Consortium Director will track conference connections requests and notify you if colleagues from other EcoLeague colleges will be attending the same conference.